 Almost everyone who discusses these trends expresses their intuitive worry about where this is taking families and children.
 So why don’t we change?
 Why don’t we move to a more where our hearts tug us this Holiday Season?

 One Obstacle: We Share a False Story!

 The false story is that our children will somehow be ‘left out’ or ‘lose out’ of opportunities if they are not given every possibly new gadget and toy available.
-This false story drives us to signing up 7 year olds on Facebook, and having them carrying cell phones.
+This false story drives us to sign up 7-year-olds on Facebook and have them carry cell phones.
 In a recent interview with some parents, they related, “Well, all her friends are on Facebook.”

 This is dangerous thinking because we now continue to follow the trends that argue against the values that we stand behind.
 This is not necessarily the easy path.

-Instead, we choose the path that aligns with what we really view as important.
-For most of us, we want happiness and gratitude to be a strong characteristic in our home.
+Instead, we choose the path that aligns with what we view as important.
+For most of us, we want happiness and gratitude to be strong characteristics in our home.
 If we drop the false story, then here is a simple way to move in the right direction.